syntasso/kratix-marketplace/ai/README.md

 - **Dependencies:** This promise depends on a PostgreSQL database, which is requested from the [PostgreSQL Promise](https://github.com/syntasso/promise-postgresql).
-As notes above, you will need to modify this Promise to deploy request to the Platform cluster.
+As noted above, you will need to modify this Promise to deploy request to the Platform cluster.

 ---